jake-vaughn/jake-vaughn.github.io/_posts/2020-10-03-Cumulative_Reflection.md

 ### Intro:

-My name is Jacob Vaughn.
+My name is Jake Vaughn.
 As of writing this I am a Senior pursuing a degree in Computer Engineering at Iowa State University.
 During my time here, I’ve grown not just as an engineer but also as a person.
 I feel more prepared than ever to enter a technically complex and culturally diverse engineering environment.
 I’ve reached this point by pursuing different general education and project-based learning courses, participating in major and non-major extracurriculars, and performing independent research and development.
 Each of these aspects played a different role in my ongoing success, and they were all facilitated by ISU.

 ### Global Classroom Experiences